 Here’s a photo of me hanging on the pull-up bar and holding the Olympic rings in my local park.

-Here is the tutorial from Buff Dudes Workouts on how to do farmers’ walk correctly.
+Here is the tutorial from Buff Dudes Workouts on how to do farmers’ walk exercises correctly.

 Are you ready to get bigger wrists?
 I’ve already written a number of articles where I explain how to use kettlebell swings.